Apps4Rent.com - Premium applications hosting

 What is BIS?

 BlackBerry Internet Service, much like an Internet Service Provider (ISP), allows you to access the Internet via your BlackBerry.
-BIS connects with the Internet for email and data delivery, as well as viewing web pages and other online functions.
+BIS connects with the Internet for email and data delivery, as well as for viewing web pages and other online functions.

 What Are the Differences?

-Hosted BES and BIS both allow you to look at the Web, use third-party applications and grab email.
-Your phone communicates with BIS or hosted Enterprise Server, and that server connects with the world.
+Hosted BES and BIS both allow you to look at the Web, use third-party applications, and grab email.
+Your phone communicates with BIS or hosted Enterprise Server and that server connects with the world.
 There, however, is where the similarities end.

 With BlackBerry Internet Service, your carrier, whether it’s AT&T, Verizon, Sprint or other carrier, controls the server.
 They decide which applications they allow on your phone and how those apps reach the Internet.
 Although any data that flows between your phone and the service is encrypted, the odds of compromising any system you have access to is much higher (though more secure than, say, using WiFi or BlueTooth).

 With hosted BES and Exchange, however, your BES/Exchange provider operates the server.
-The server runs your corporate network, your IT department has complete control and the connection is much more secure.
+The server runs your corporate network; your IT department has complete control and the connection is much more secure.
 Most of your data stays in your private intranet and all transmitted data is encrypted, not just some of it.
-Unlike BIS, where the carrier has application control, you can create / publish apps and set your own rules on how they work with your phone and corporate network.
+Unlike BIS, where the carrier has application control, you can create/publish apps and set your own rules on how they work with your phone and corporate network.

 BlackBerry Internet Service (BIS) Carriers